-) Action Access the MDMS Administrator Menu by entering the DCL command: \$ SLSMGR Select the Volume Pool Authorization function from the numeric keypad as follow.
-Enter 2 then press Return.
-Invoke the record insertion feature from the numeric keypad as follows: Enter $\bf 8$ then press Return.
-Enter the user's node name in the e Node field, then press Tab.
-Enter the user's name in the User name field, then press Tab.
-Choose one of the following options: IF you want THEN the user to have access only to the MDMS default volume pool enter nothing. the user to have access to a specific volume pool enter the volume pool name. the user to have access to a specific pool that also is the user's default pool enter the volume pool name, and in the next t last position of the field, enter an asterisk ().
+C Action Access the MDMS Administrator Menu by entering the DCL command: \$ SLSMGR Select the Volume Pool Authoriza Enter 2 then press Return. tion function from the numeric keypad as follows Invoke the record insertion featur Enter 8 then press Return. re from the numeric keypad as follows: Enter the user's node name in the e Node field, then press Tab.
+Enter the user's name in the Use r name field, then press Tab.
+Choose one of the following options: IF you want THEN the user to have access only to the MDMS default volume pool enter nothing. the user to have access to a specific volume pool enter the volume pool name. the user to have access to a specific pool that also is the user's default pool enter the volume pool name, and in the next to last position of the field, enter an asterisk ().